nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/esl.rst

   To implement this callback, you need to write a function that calls it.

-* The :c:func:`led_control` callback is used to change the LED state, for example on/off, brightness, or color (if SRGB LED used).
+* The :c:func:`led_control` callback is used to change the LED state, for example on/off, brightness, or color (if an SRGB LED is used).

   This function is called when the ESL tag device decides to change the LED flashing pattern.
   The function takes the following three arguments: